 Chromium is a trace mineral that’s particularly important in maintaining steady blood glucose (blood sugar) levels.
-It can also be useful for supporting healthy cholesterol levels.
+It can also be useful in maintaining cholesterol balance.

 Why your body needs chromium

-Chromium also has the ability to support healthy cholesterol levels for heart health.
+Chromium also has the ability to help maintain healthy cholesterol levels for heart health.

 Dietary sources of chromium

 Good sources of chromium include brewer’s yeast, oysters, liver, potatoes, seafood, wholegrains, cheese, meat and bran.
 As the refining process removes crucial chromium from grains, choose unrefined wholegrains where possible.